adhocteam/Head-Start-TTADP/terraform/README.md

     cf service-key ohs-ttahub-iac-state < YOUR-NAME >
     ```

     These credentials are for an S3 bucket that is shared between dev, staging, and prod.
-It is easiest to simply add your `access_key_id` and `secret_access_key` to a `~/.aws/credentials`.
-See [Configuration and Credential Files][aws-config] for more information.
+If you're already using AWS CLI you may simply add your `access_key_id`, `secret_access_key` values to `~/.aws/credentials`, and your `region` value to `~/.aws/config`.
+If this is your first time using AWS CLI [install the tool][aws-install] and then follow the [Quick Configuration with aws configure guide][aws-config].

     Your `~/.aws/credentials` file should look something like this: